-8.3.
+7.5.3.
 Expressions of Interest (EOI)

-- 8.3.1.
-Expressions of interest are useful when the number of suppliers or contractors, market size or the approach to solving a problem is largely unknown. - 8.3.2.
-Such a process can form the basis for a future Request for Tender for the goods, services or works. - 8.3.3.
+- 7.5.3.1.
+Expressions of interest are useful when the number of suppliers or contractors, market size or the approach to solving a problem is largely unknown. - 7.5.3.2.
+Such a process can form the basis for a future Request for Tender for the goods, services or works. - 7.5.3.3.
 Council should assess the market before conducting an EOI process and refine the requirements as much as possible to ensure responses are targeted appropriately.

-8.4.
+7.5.4.
 Request for Tender (RFT)

-8.4.1.
-This is where the Council issues a tender for goods, services or works.

-- 8.4.2.
-Council may issue a "Select" Request for Tender where it has already issued an EOI, or where there are reasonable grounds for involving a select group of potential suppliers or contractors. - 8.4.3.
-Otherwise, Council may issue an "Open" Request for Tender. - 8.4.4.
+- 7.5.4.1.
+This is where the Council issues a tender for goods, services or works. - 7.5.4.2.
+Council may issue a "Select" Request for Tender where it has already issued an EOI, or where there are reasonable grounds for involving a select group of potential suppliers or contractors. - 7.5.4.3.
+Otherwise, Council may issue an "Open" Request for Tender. - 7.5.4.4.
 An open tender is advertised publicly using SA Tenders and Contracts Website.

-8.5.
+7.5.5.
 Panel Contracts

-- 8.5.1.
-Council may establish panel arrangements with select groups of suppliers or contractors to increase administrative efficiency in the procurement of goods, works and services. - 8.5.2.
-Panels will be established following the principles of this Policy. - 8.5.3.
-All Panels will be managed for performance and on-going value for money opportunities. - 8.5.4.
+7.5.5.1.
+Council may establish panel arrangements with select groups of suppliers or contractors to increase administrative efficiency in the procurement of goods, works and services.

+7.5.6.
+Panels will be established following the principles of this Policy.

+- 7.5.6.1.
+All Panels will be managed for performance and on-going value for money opportunities. - 7.5.6.2.
 Where Council has established a Panel for goods, services or works that are purchased regularly, Council employees or contracted staff may engage a supplier off the panel using a short form Acquisition Plan irrespective of value, in recognition of the comprehensive evaluation process used to establish the Panel arrangement.

-8.6.
+7.5.7.
 Strategic Alliances

-- 8.6.1.
+- 7.5.7.1.
 If Council enters into a strategic alliance procurement process, there will be no requirement for Council to approach the wider market or enter into a separate RFT or RFQ.
 Council will satisfy the procurement requirements through the contractual arrangements established and administered by other organisations that demonstrate adherence to the requirements of this Policy.
 The participation in strategic alliances means that the methods of procurement set out in this Policy will be undertaken pursuant to and in accordance with the arrangements set out by the Strategic Alliances.
-These include, but are not limited to: - 8.6.1.1.
-LGA Procurement (via VendorPanel); - 8.6.1.2.
-A purchasing group of which Council is a member; - 8.6.1.3.
-Some State Government contracts; and - 8.6.1.4.
-Ad hoc alliances created with other Local Government entities.
+These include, but are not limited to: - LGA Procurement; - A purchasing group of which Council is a member; - Some State Government contracts; and - Ad hoc alliances created with other Local Government entities. - 7.5.7.2.
+Council is a member of the Eastern Region Alliance (ERA).
+ERA Member Councils may seek to collaborate on initiatives to deliver effective and efficient services across the region. - 7.5.7.3.
+A strategic alliance with ERA Councils may be appropriate where Council can increase its purchasing power by partnering with other ERA Council(s), to generate efficiencies in procurement, and/or to leverage previous approaches to market. - 7.5.7.4.
+Council through ERA may explore opportunities to collaborate on procurement initiatives with other ERA Councils.
+This may or may not include: - Undertaking joint approaches to market for the supply of goods or services; - Sharing information about previous or current approaches to market; - Exploring opportunities with suppliers to replicate commercial terms on existing or future goods or services contracts to other ERA Councils.

-8.7.
+7.6.
 Waiver of Competitive Process